 Madison is a somewhat small city located in the state of South Dakota.
 With a population of 7,270 people and two constituent neighborhoods, Madison is the 15th largest community in South Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Madison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Madison is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Madison who work in office and administrative support (14.64%), food service (11.31%), and sales jobs (9.78%).
+Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Madison is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Madison who work in food service (13.04%), sales jobs (10.60%), and office and administrative support (8.21%).

 Because there are quite a few people attending college in Madison, it is thought of as a college town.
 To the benefit of the many students in the area, Madison provides a number of services, amenities and opportunities geared towards their needs and activities.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Asian.
-Important ancestries of people in Madison include Norwegian, Irish, Dutch, and English.
+Important ancestries of people in Madison include German, Norwegian, Irish, Dutch, and Swedish.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Chinese and Spanish.